What Is an Emergency Room Doctor?

-An emergency medicine doctor or “ER doctor” typically works in an emergency department in a hospital or an urgent care facility.
-ER doctor’s main job is to first stabilize a patient.
-After a patient becomes stable, the doctor can then pinpoint the source of the injury and begin the treatment process.
+An emergency room doctor, or “ER doctor,” typically works in an emergency department in a hospital or an urgent care facility.
+The doctor’s main job is to stabilize a patient.
+After the patient becomes stable, the doctor can pinpoint the source of the injury and begin the treatment process.

-An ER doctor treats a wide variety of issues from acute medical problems to larger, traumatic injuries.
-It is the final call of the ER doctor whether or not the emergency treatment is sufficient enough for the injury at hand, or if further appointments should be made with specialists.
+An ER doctor treats various issues, from acute medical problems to larger traumatic injuries.
+The ER doctor makes the final call on whether or not the emergency treatment is sufficient for the injury at hand or if further appointments should be made with specialists.

 The scope of treatment an emergency medical doctor provides is vast.
 Their demographics include women and children of any age with illnesses at every stage of severity and progression.
-An ER doctor will be very familiar with the treatment of issues in the categories of pulmonology, cardiology, neurology, dermatology, psychiatry, and many others.
+An ER doctor will be very familiar with treating issues in pulmonology, cardiology, neurology, dermatology, psychiatry, and many others.
 Typically their job is to assess the injury or illness to produce one of two outcomes.

-With smaller, less serious cases they will treat a patient and discharge them.
-In more serious, chronic situations, the ER doctor will refer a patient to a specialist for more in-depth, long term treatment.
-In the most severe cases of trauma such as heart attack, stroke, or other life-threatening injuries, an ER doctor will begin treatment instantly.
-Life or death situations present themselves to doctors in emergency units on a daily basis.
-Many times an ER doctor will find themselves as the only doctor present on a shift in an emergency unit.
+With smaller, less serious cases, they will treat a patient and discharge them.
+In more serious, chronic situations, the ER doctor will refer a patient to a specialist for more in-depth, long-term treatment.
+In the most severe cases of trauma, such as heart attack, stroke, or other life-threatening injuries, an emergency room doctor will begin treatment instantly.
+Life-or-death situations present themselves to doctors in emergency units on a daily basis.
+An ER doctor often finds themselves as the only doctor present on a shift in an emergency unit.
 These situations can be very hectic.
 It is very important that the doctor is able to quickly triage patients and separate cases based on severity.

 The most life-threatening cases will be a top priority.
 Patients are triaged and seen in an order based on the importance of the medical emergency.
 If you’ve ever experienced a long wait in an urgent care facility or hospital emergency room, chances are your illness or injury wasn’t as serious as others patients that may have been seen before you.